Leicestershire Online Visibility Report 2026

 Qualification

-Businesses were identified from publicly available sources and verified as operating in Leicestershire.
+Businesses were identified from publicly available sources, verified as operating in Leicestershire, and confirmed as active using HTTP response checks.
 Duplicate domains and non-trading entities were excluded.

 Independence